Inverse Optimization: Theory and Applications

 \subsection{Inverse reinforcement learning}

 Inverse Reinforcement Learning (IRL) is the problem of estimating the reward function of a reinforcement learning problem~\citep{russell1998learning, ng2000algorithms}.
-Since reinforcement learning can fundamentally be viewed as an approach to solving large-scale MDPs, IRL shares fundamental similarities to Inverse MDPs (see Section~\ref{subsec:MDP}); this is reflected in the early literature on IRL.
-However in recent years, the field of reinforcement learning has exploded to become a cornerstone of machine learning-driven sequential decision-making~\citep{sutton2018reinforcement}.
-Consequently, modern techniques used to solve IRL problems more closely resemble reinforcement learning than inverse optimization.
-Here, we briefly highlight the relationship between IRL and inverse MDPs, summarize early techniques, and sketch current directions.
-We refer the reader to~\citet{arora2018survey} for a detailed survey on IRL.
+Since reinforcement learning can be used for large-scale MDPs, the early IRL literature shares fundamental similarities to Inverse MDPs (see Section~\ref{subsec:MDP}).
+However, modern IRL methods draw from the machine learning literature (e.g., maximum likelihood estimation, gradient descent algorithms) more than inverse optimization~\citep{sutton2018reinforcement}.
+Nonetheless, the similarity of problems suggest that new data-driven inverse optimization methods may be obtained by adapting IRL techniques.
+We briefly highlight the relationship between IRL and inverse MDPs, summarize early techniques, and sketch current directions; we refer to~\citet{arora2018survey} for a detailed survey.

 A reinforcement learning problem is defined by the tuple $(\set{S}, \set{A}, p, \btheta, \gamma)$ comprising a state space, action set, transition probabilities, reward function, and discount factor.
 We deviate slightly from the notation of Section~\ref{subsec:MDP} and refer to specific rewards and value functions as $\theta(s, a)$ and $v(s)$, respectively.
-In IRL, we may observe a policy $\hat\bpi(s)$ from an agent, or instead only observe a data set of length $T$ state-action trajectories $\dataset = \{ \tau_i \}_{i=1}^N$ where $\tau_i := \langle (s_0, a^i_0), (s^i_1, a^i_1), \dots, (s^i_T, a^i_T) \rangle$.\footnote{We assume without loss of generality that there is an initial state $s_0$ from which all trajectories begin.} The goal is to estimate a reward vector $\btheta$ for which the observed policy or trajectories are optimal.
+We assume without loss of generality that there is an initial state $s_0$ from which all trajectories begin.
+In IRL, we may observe a policy $\hat\bpi(s)$ from an agent, or instead only observe a data set of length $T$ state-action trajectories $\dataset = \{ \tau_i \}_{i=1}^N$ where $\tau_i := \langle (s_0, a^i_0), (s^i_1, a^i_1), \dots, (s^i_T, a^i_T) \rangle$.
+The goal is to estimate a reward vector $\btheta$ for which the observed policy or trajectories are optimal.

-Early IRL methods closely resemble inverse MDPs in terms of observing a policy $\bhpi$ and solving the inverse problem using convex programming. \citet{ng2000algorithms, abbeel2004apprenticeship, ratliff2006maximum}, and~\citet{russell1998learning} explore Max-Margin methods which involve estimating a reward function such that the actions taken by $\bhpi$ achieve higher expected rewards than any other actions.
+Early IRL methods observe a policy $\bhpi$ and solve an inverse problem with convex programming.
+For instance, Max-Margin methods estimate a reward function such that the actions taken by $\bhpi$ achieve higher expected rewards than any other actions~\citep{russell1998learning, ng2000algorithms, abbeel2004apprenticeship, ratliff2006maximum}.
 Let

 denote the state-action $q$-function.
 Then, given a policy $\bhpi$, the Max-Margin loss function is